giellalt/giellalt.github.io/infra/web-api.md

 ## API web access

 All end points can be opened in a web browser for easy testing.
-As the list of languages will expand over time, the list of links below may not be complete.
-Run the `language` query above to get an updated list of languages and services.
+As the list of languages and services will expand over time, the list of links below may not be complete.
+Run the `language` query to get an updated list of languages and services.

 __NB!__ Note that these web pages are _only_ intended for testing by developers, not for real usage.
 They are completely bare-bones, and not meant for actual use.